Cap-Score™ Sperm Test

 What do I do if I have a low Cap-Score™?

 Currently, we do not know of a way to improve a man’s ability to have his sperm undergo capacitation.
 The current recommendation for these couples is to not waste time and money with treatments that require sperm capacitation such as intercourse or intrauterine insemination (IUI).
-Data shows that even with several cycles of IUI, couples with an abnormal test have less than half the chance for pregnancy.
+Data shows that even with several cycles of IUI, couples with an abnormal test have a lower chance for pregnancy.
 Instead, these couples should consider moving directly to IVF where the sperm can be injected directly into an egg to fertilize it.
 This is called ICSI.
 This will completely bypass a problem with capacitation.